nithin22031995/Facial_Expression_Analysis/README.md

 # Instructions

-To run the code, navigate to Facial_Sentiment_Analysis folder and type below command in the console:
+To run the code, navigate to Facial_Expression_Analysis folder and type below command in the console:

+#termianl cmd
-python Sentiment_Analysis.py --image_path
+python Expression_Analysis.py --image_path

 Output will be stored to samples folder